see syllabus for assignments

 Format:

 Under 500 words.
-Double-space if writing prose, using 12-point Times Roman font.
+Double-space if writing

 The Assignment:

-1. Write a description of a place, thing, or emotion, aiming to provide unique detail, without giving away the name of what it is that you are describing:
+place, thing, or emotion, aiming to provide unique detail, without giving away

-Place, Thing, or Emotion
+Thing, or Emotion

-Describe a place, but without naming the place.
+place.
 E.g., a place you know very well in Ypsilanti or in your home town.

-Describe an emotion, but without naming the emotion.
+Describe an emotion, but without naming the

 Describe a thing, without naming the thing.